 “Possession with intent to use a 6’’ to 6’ Stick whose origin is of a Tree and derivative, the Sticklet, is a misdemeanor punishable by up to 4 days imprisonment and/or a fine up to $1,000, or public works for up to 2 months.
 Possession with intent to distribute is a felony punishable by a minimum of 10 and maximum of 20 days imprisonment.”

 This, the Mayor willingly shared with me.
 I asked: “Sir, have you yet imprisoned anyone for Possession with Intent to Use?”
-He laughed, and replied with a grin: “No, but it’s sure to catch a cross-section of society in trouble!”
+He laughed, and replied with a grin: “No, but it’s sure to catch a cross-section of our populace in trouble!”

 The effect of the law is a challenge for an outsider to judge.
 At first glance, eye injuries are down.
 Official statistics indicate that manual sports instruments have taken up that slack.
 Next, with the banning of the stick, parents have moved their young people indoors, so as to minimize contact with these potentially-lethal objects.
 This has had several positive effects, including reducing youth exposure to potentially-harmful sunlight and increasing the amount of time young people spend consuming media, which supports increased economic activity for online ordering and delivery services.
 Finally, as the President of the NPVA gleefully pointed out, sales of Pole Vaulting equipment is up, and significantly so, as he’s finally sold the two from the back of his garage at a local garage-sale.